If you buy something through a link on this page, we may earn a small commission. How this works.

 Since then, the treatment has been researched for different situations in aesthetics.
 It’s mainly noted for increasing collagen and tissues.
 All of which can smooth out your skin and reduce the appearance of damage from:

 There are different frequencies, or wavelengths, used with LED light treatment.
 These include red and blue light frequencies, which don’t contain ultraviolet rays and are readily absorbed into the skin.

 Red, or infrared, light is used for treating the epidermis, which is the outer layer of skin.
 When the light is applied to your skin, the epidermis absorbs it and then stimulates collagen proteins.

 In theory, more collagen means that your skin will look smoother and fuller, which can reduce the appearance of fine lines and wrinkles.
 Red LED light is also thought to reduce inflammation while improving circulation, which can give you a healthier glow.

 Blue LED light therapy, on the other hand, targets the sebaceous glands, which are also called oil glands.
 They’re located beneath your hair follicles.

 Sebaceous glands are necessary for lubricating your skin and hair so that it doesn’t dry out.
 However, these glands can become overactive, leading to oily skin and acne.

 The theory is that blue LED light therapy can target these oil glands and make them less active.
 In turn, you may see fewer acne breakouts.
 Blue light can also kill acne-causing bacteria beneath the skin, which can help treat severe acne pimples, including cysts and nodules.

-Oftentimes, blue light is used in conjunction with red LED light to help treat acne, decrease scarring, and promote anti-inflammatory effects.
-One
+Oftentimes, blue LED light is used in conjunction with red LED light to:

 According to EstheticianEDU, each LED light therapy treatment lasts about 20 minutes.
 You’ll likely need up to 10 treatments total, depending on the results you’re looking to achieve.